-Lymphedema is a condition in which extra lymph fluid builds up in tissues and causes swelling.
-It may be caused when part of the lymph system is damaged or blocked, such as during surgery to remove lymph nodes, or radiation therapy.
-Cancers that block lymph vessels can also cause lymphedema.
+Lymphedema is a condition in which extra lymph fluid builds up in tissues and causes swelling (edema).
+It may occur when part of the lymph system is damaged or blocked, such as during surgery to remove lymph nodes or due to radiation therapy.
 Swelling usually develops slowly over time.
 It may develop during treatment or it may start years after treatment.
 If you have lymphedema, you may be referred to an expert in lymphedema management.
 The swelling may be reduced by exercise, massage, compression sleeves, and other means.
 Ask your care team about the ways to treat lymphedema.